-The Shafik Gabr Foundation concluded the 2016 Gabr Fellowship on September 10th with a talented and promising group of twenty-two emerging leaders from the East and West.
+The Shafik Gabr Foundation concluded the 2016 Gabr Fellowship on September 10th with a talented and promising group of 22 emerging leaders from the East and West.

-Ten fellows from the United States, eleven from Egypt, and our first from Lebanon all journeyed together through the depths of Egypt tracing back the footsteps of the Ancient Egyptians, engaging in roundtable discussions with Egyptian scholars of various outlooks, meeting with military officials and soldiers, engaging closely with Ministers and Parliamentarians who represent the optimism and strength of the Egyptian nation.
+Ten fellows from the United States, eleven from Egypt, and our first from Lebanon all journeyed together through the depths of Egypt tracing the footsteps of the Ancient Egyptians, engaging in roundtable discussions with Egyptian scholars of various outlooks, meeting with military officials and soldiers, engaging closely with ministers and parliamentarians who represent the optimism and strength of the Egyptian nation.
 Some speakers, among many distinguished others included: Foreign Minister Sameh Shoukry, H.E.
 Moushira Khattab, and Hussein Fahmy.

 When the fellows were not engaged in high-level meetings they were safely escorted through Old Cairo and traditional bazaars to get a better feel of the culture and history that encompasses Egypt and the Greater Middle East today.